gdiaz384/py3TranslateLLM/README.md

 - Notes:
     - The size of the model is also the RAM requirements to load it into memory.
     - The more it fits into GPU memory (VRAM), the better the performance.
-    - Not all models listed on leaderboard are compatible with KoboldCPP.
-See KoboldCPP's [documentation](//github.com/LostRuins/koboldcpp/wiki) for compatible model formats.
+    - Not all models listed on leaderboard are compatible with KoboldCpp.
+See KoboldCpp's [documentation](//github.com/LostRuins/koboldcpp/wiki) for compatible model formats.

 ## Installation guide